seelebrn/deep-research-at-home/Readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Built for Open WebUI pipe integration
+- atineiatte's (https://github.com/atineiatte) for developing Deep Research At Home (https://github.com/atineiatte/deep-research-at-home)
 - Academic database integrations
 - ChromaDB for vector storage
 - spaCy for natural language processing